eltoroit/montreal25/@ELTOROIT/#Documents/Generator.md

 ===

-I need to give an instruction to an agent for this use case, please write a small paragraph or two with the instructions.
+I need to give an instruction to an agent for this use case, please write a small paragraph or two with clear instructions.